 The Gay Pride movement has come a long way since the Stonewall riots.
 With June being National LGBT Pride Month, and NYC's 2012 Gay Pride weekend upon us, now's the time to explore these local historic sites and collections—proof that Gay Pride is about much more than partying and parades.

-RECOMMENDED: Full coverage of Gay Pride in NYC
+RECOMMENDED: Full Gay Pride in NYC coverage

 The Lesbian, Gay, Bisexual & Transgender Community Center (the Center)